Simona-SP/Automation_FinalProject/README.md

 Uploading Post
 Follow User/ Unfollow User

-RESOURCES contains TESTNG folder where the .xml file is located as well as pictures one of which is used for the test Uploading post.
+RESOURCES: contains TESTNG folder where the .xml file is located as well as pictures one of which is used for the test Uploading post.

 SCREENSHOT:
 Most of the time we think to Capture Screenshot in WebDriver when some kind of error or exception surfaces while practicing testing, to resolve the same the framework has a method.